Dylan097/yahtzee/README.md

 - At the header of the page, I have put a h1 heading of Yahtzee! so that all users know the name of the game they're playing
 - At the top left of the page is a rules button, which displays the rules of the game for the user
-- In the future, I would like to add a strategies button to give the user simple strategies they can use
+- The rules section includes strategies, which can be cycled through via the navigation bar at the top.
 - I added the potential score function to let the user understand what score they can get with their current roll
 - When the user selects a score, the dice will reroll, the number of rolls left will be reset to 3 just before the reroll and will update whatever score they have selected to display the correct score for it